Joewizy/solidity-coding-session/README.md

 ## What we expect

 - **Time:** 90 minutes from "start" to submission.
 Stop the recording when the time is up, regardless of completion.
-- **Recording:** record your screen for the duration of the exercise (Loom, OBS, QuickTime — your choice).
-Submit the recording with your solution.
+- **Recording (required):** record your screen + voice for the full duration and **narrate your reasoning out loud as you write the code** — what you're doing, why, what trade-offs you're weighing, where you're unsure, and how you confirm each task works.
+A silent screen-capture will be scored lower than an incomplete-but-well-explained one.
+Use whatever tool you like (Loom, OBS, QuickTime, ScreenStudio, Zoom local recording — your choice).
 - **Environment:** Remix is fine.
 Any editor + Solidity ^0.8.20 + OpenZeppelin imports will work.
 The Foundry harness in this repo is provided as a convenience.
 - **AI tooling:** declare on camera at the start whether you intend to use Copilot, Cursor, ChatGPT, or similar.
 We do not forbid it, but solutions that show *understanding* will score higher than solutions that show *autocomplete*.